lewagon/data-setup/_partials/gcp_setup.md

   - Make sure that billing is enabled for your Google Cloud Platform project https://cloud.google.com/billing/docs/how-to/modify-project
 </details>

-🏁 You are done for today!
+🏁 You are done with the GCP setup!